 In most cases, you will need to reboot your computer in order for the driver update to take effect.

 Visit our Driver Support Page for helpful step-by-step videos

 Many device drivers are not updated through the Microsoft Windows Update service.
 If you are having trouble finding the right driver, stop searching and fix driver problems faster with the Automatic Driver Update Utility.
 Automatic updates could save you hours of time.

 The Driver Update Utility automatically finds, downloads and installs the right driver for your hardware and operating system.
 It will Update all of your drivers in just a few clicks, and even backup your drivers before making any changes.

 Next, update individual drivers or all of the necessary drivers with one click.

-Many computer problems are caused by missing or outdated device drivers, especially in Windows 10.
-If your deskttop or laptop is running slow, or keeps crashing or hanging, there is a good chance that updating your drivers will fix the problem.
+Many computer problems are caused by missing or outdated device drivers, especially in Windows 11.
+If your desktop or laptop is running slow, or keeps crashing or hanging, there is a good chance that updating your drivers will fix the problem.